thomasdarimont/terraform-provider-keycloak/docs/resources/authentication_execution.md

 An authentication execution is an action that the user or service may or may not take when authenticating through an authentication flow.

-~> Due to limitations in the Keycloak API, the ordering of authentication executions within a flow must be specified using `depends_on`.
+~> Following limitation affects Keycloak < 25:  Due to limitations in the Keycloak API, the ordering of authentication executions within a flow must be specified using `depends_on`.
 Authentication executions that are created first will appear first within the flow.

 ## Example Usage